cscis71summe17/TheVacationer/README.md

 * Scrum master initiated the daily scrum meeting.
 This meeting started at 3:00 PM and completed at 3:15 PM.

-* All the team members have participated in the scrum meeting.
+* All the team members and stake holder have participated in the scrum meeting.

 **Impediments**